jkeller52/personal-site/src/data/about.md

 OLD TEXT

-# Some history

-- My parents put a computer in my bedroom in 1993 when I was 3.
-It was an old Tandy that ran MS-DOS.
-My favorite games were Street Rod 2, Wolfenstein 3D, and Tom and Jerry.
-It had a mechanical keyboard and a turbo button.
-To this day, I still don't know what pressing the turbo button really did.

-- We subscribed to AOL in 1995.
-I still remember installing it from a floppy disk onto our brand new Packard Bell.
-It took years for me to send my first email.

-- In the summer of 1996, my uncle purchased [MegaRace](https://en.wikipedia.org/wiki/MegaRace) from [Media Play](https://en.wikipedia.org/wiki/Media_Play) and installed it on my mom's work computer.
-I might have endangered her business by using her computer too much.

-- At 7, I discovered the mini-games hidden in Microsoft Office.
-I also beat Minesweeper on expert for the first time.

-- At 8, my parents bought me a Sony Mavica MVC-FD71 digital camera after I stole their SLR one too many times.
-It could fit 10 images to a floppy disk at a 0.3MP resolution.
-I still have it and it still works.
-I've been taking photographs ever since, now with a Nikon D750, D800, and occasionally with a Mamiya 6II.

-- At 10, I built my first website with Microsoft FrontPage on our Pentium III [Gateway](https://en.wikipedia.org/wiki/Gateway,_Inc.).
-My website was terrible.

-- I was 11 when I built my first [Tesla Coil](https://en.wikipedia.org/wiki/Tesla_coil) (without the permission of my parents).
-Over the next few years, I built several more including one of the first audio modulated coils and one of the first DRSSTCs.

 - When I was 12, I set the all-time high record at my local laser tag facility by reverse engineering the charging station and weapon protocols with a photo-resistor, micro-cassette recorder, and a lot of patience.
 I was unstoppable.